Laodicea Combusta

-Laodicea Combusta (Λαοδίκεια Κατακεκαυμένη, Laodikeia Katakekaumenê, "Laodicea the Burned") or Laodicea (Λαοδίκεια), and later known as Claudiolaodicea, was a Hellenistic city in central Anatolia, in the region of Pisidia; its site is currently occupied by Ladik, Sarayönü, Konya Province, in Central Anatolia, Turkey.
+Laodicea Combusta (Λαοδίκεια Κατακεκαυμένη, Laodikeia Katakekaumenê, "Laodicea the Burned") or Laodicea (Λαοδίκεια), and later known as Claudiolaodicea, was a Hellenistic city in central Anatolia, in the region of Pisidia; its site is currently occupied by the town of Ladik in the municipality of Sarayönü, Konya Province, in Central Anatolia, Turkey.

-Laodicea was one of the five cities built by Seleucus I Nicator and named after his mother Laodice.
+Etymology

 Its surname (Combusta) is derived by Strabo (from the volcanic nature of the surrounding country), but Hamilton asserts that there is not a particle of volcanic or igneous rock in the neighbourhood, and it may be added that, if such were the case, the town would rather have been called, in Greek, Laodikeia tês katakekaumenês.
 The most probable solution undoubtedly is that the town was at one time destroyed by fire, and that on being rebuilt it received the distinguishing surname.
-It was situated to the northwest of Iconium (now Konya), on the high road leading from the west coast to Melitene on the Euphrates.

 Some ancient authors describe it as situated in Lycaonia and others as a town of Pisidia, and Ptolemy places it in Galatia, but this discrepancy is easily explained by recollecting that the territories just mentioned were often extended or reduced in extent, so that at one time the town belonged to Lycaonia, while at another it formed part of Pisidia.
 Its foundation is not mentioned by any ancient writer.

+History

+Laodicea was one of the five cities built by Seleucus I Nicator and named after his mother Laodice.
+It was restored by Claudius and received the name Claudiolaodicea in 41 AD which was used up to the end of the third century.
+There are a few imperial coins of Laodicea, belonging to the reigns of Titus and Domitian.
+It was situated to the northwest of Iconium (now Konya), on the high road leading from the west coast to Melitene on the Euphrates.
+The apostle Paul passed several times by the town and many early Christians named their sons after him.
+From the fourth century there is evidence of aurarii, people either working or selling it, and it is likely that the town enjoyed some prosperity.

+Later, Laodicea was part of the Byzantine Empire and a major town in the Anatolikon theme.
+It was sacked in 770 by the Arabs who deported its population.

-Laodicea is at Ladik, and numerous fragments of ancient architecture and sculpture have been found.
-Visitors in the 19th century described seeing inscribed marbles, altars, columns, capitals, friezes, and cornices dispersed throughout the streets and among the houses and burying grounds.
+Numerous fragments of ancient architecture and sculpture have been found and visitors in the 19th century described seeing inscribed marbles, altars, columns, capitals, friezes, and cornices dispersed throughout the streets and among the houses and burying grounds.
 From this it would appear that Laodicea must once have been a very considerable town.
-It was restored by Claudius and received the name Claudiolaodicea.
-There are a few imperial coins of Laodicea, belonging to the reigns of Titus and Domitian.
+Nowadays unfortunately almost no archaeological sites or monuments remain.